Imtiaz Ahmed Shaikh

-Imtiaz Ahmed Shaikh is a Pakistani politician who was the Provincial Minister of Sindh for Energy from September 2018 to August 2023.
+Imtiaz Ahmed Shaikh (امتياز احمد شيخ) is a Pakistani politician who was the Provincial Minister of Sindh for Energy from September 2018 to August 2023.
 He was a member of the Provincial Assembly of Sindh from August 2018 to August 2023 and before that a member of the Provincial Assembly of Sindh from May 2013 to May 2018.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-11 (Shikarpur-I) in the 2013 Sindh provincial election.

 He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-7 (Shikarpur-I) in the 2018 Sindh provincial election.

 On 5 September 2018, he was inducted into the provincial Sindh cabinet of Chief Minister Syed Murad Ali Shah and was appointed as Provincial Minister of Sindh for Energy.